-The proposed variation is the most appropriate, efficient and effective way to achieve Objective 25.2.1 as it limitations on earthworks volumes are necessary to minimise adverse effects on the environment, to protect people and communities and to maintain landscape consideration when assessing earthworks activities involving and visual amenity values.
+The proposed variation is the most appropriate, efficient and effective way to achieve Objective 25.2.1 as it limitations on earthworks volumes are necessary to minimise adverse effects on the environment, to protect people and communities and to maintain landscape and visual amenity values.
 In the absence of a maximum earthworks volume for the Zone, any quantum of earthworks could take place.
-This would not be consistent with the intent of Objective 25.2.1.
+This would not be consistent with the intent social and cultural benefits as it would provide the Council with of Objective 25.2.1.
 The variation would ensure that the appropriate matters of discretion could be taken into account consent with the outcome sought by this objectives when making decisions on applications to breach this earthworks volume, and where necessary, refuse such applications.